Bangladesh’s Jamaat leader Shafiqur Rahman: The man everyone wants to meet

 Until recently, Bangladesh’s elite and foreign diplomats avoided the Jamaat leader and his party.
 Now, with Jamaat running neck-and-neck for pole position in opinion polls, they’re queueing up to meet Rahman.

-Dhaka, Bangladesh – On Wednesday evening in Dhaka, Shafiqur Rahman, the emir [chief] of the Bangladesh Jamaat-e-Islami, unveiled an ambitious election manifesto.
+Dhaka, Bangladesh – On Wednesday evening in Dhaka, Shafiqur Rahman, the emir (chief) of the Bangladesh Jamaat-e-Islami, unveiled an ambitious election manifesto.
 A key promise: If his party wins the country’s February 12 election, it would lay the ground for Bangladesh to quadruple its gross domestic product (GDP) to $2 trillion by 2040.

 Addressing politicians and diplomats, the 67-year-old Rahman pledged investment in technology-driven agriculture, manufacturing, information technology, education and healthcare, alongside higher foreign investment and increased public spending.